edX Online

 What is psychology?

-Psychology is a field of study that investigates the workings of the mind and behavior, examining how biological influences, social pressures, and environmental factors interact to shape our thoughts, emotions, and actions.Footnote 1 Psychology aims to provide insight into behaviors to help us better understand ourselves and those around us.
-With greater understanding of how our minds work, we can stimulate better decision-making, and build healthier relationships with each other and our environments.Footnote 2 This multifaceted discipline encompasses many different subfields, including cognitive science, neuroscience, social psychology, clinical psychology, and developmental psychology.
+Psychology is a field of study that investigates the workings of the mind and behavior, examining how biological influences, social pressures, and environmental factors interact to shape our thoughts, emotions, and actions.1 Psychology aims to provide insight into behaviors to help us better understand ourselves and those around us.
+With greater understanding of how our minds work, we can stimulate better decision-making, and build healthier relationships with each other and our environments.2 This multifaceted discipline encompasses many different subfields, including cognitive science, neuroscience, social psychology, clinical psychology, and developmental psychology.
 Psychologists can use their knowledge to help diagnose and treat mental health disorders and relieve individuals suffering from depression, anxiety, and other emotional issues.

-Browse online psychology courses
+Browse online Psychology Courses

 Stand out in your field